poseidon/terraform-render-bootstrap/README.md

 ## Audience

 `terraform-render-bootkube` is a low-level component of the [Typhoon](https://github.com/poseidon/typhoon) Kubernetes distribution.
-Use Typhoon to create and manage Kubernetes clusters across supported platforms.
-Use the lower-level bootkube module if you'd like to customize a Kubernetes control plane or build your own distribution.
+Use Typhoon modules to create and manage Kubernetes clusters across supported platforms.
+Use the bootkube module if you'd like to customize a Kubernetes control plane or build your own distribution.

 ## Usage